Infrastructure as Code: Automated Deployments with Ansible

 $ ssh [email protected] Welcome to Ubuntu 22.04.4 LTS (GNU/Linux 5.15.0-67-generic x86_64) [...] elspeth@server$ docker ps -a CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 3a2e600fbe77 busybox "echo hello world" 2 days ago Exited (0) 10 minutes ago testcontainer 129e36a42190 superlists "/bin/sh -c \'gunicor…" About a minute ago Exited (3) About a minute ago superlists

-Let’s take a look at the logs of our new container, to see if we can figure out what’s happened:
+Now, back on the server, let’s take a look at the logs of our new container to see if we can figure out what’s happened:

 We need to set those environment variables on the server too.